ElianCordoba/softwareontheroad/src/content/3-things-before-production-nodejs.md

   }
   ```

-  The controller layer just pass it to the next middleware, our centralized error handler.
+  The controller layer just pass it to the next express middleware, our centralized error handler.

   ```javascript
   import Logger from '../logger';